 Illinois: Illinois adopted NAIC Model Act and Law in January 2003 with no substantive deviations.
 Illinois noticed proposed regulations in compliance with the 2006 NAIC Model Act and Law on August 3, 2007, without substantive deviations.
-Illinois HB 517 authorizing the Medicaid Office to file the review State Partnership Application for participation in the Partnership Program was submitted on August 16, 2007.
+Illinois HB 517 autorizing the Medicaid Office to file the review State Partnership Application for participation in the Partnership Program on August 16, 2007.

 lowa: lowa adopted the 2000 version of the NAIC Model Act and Model Law in July 2003.
 With the exception of the intermediary training that lowa promulgated effective January 1, 2009, the state has notice proposals to adopt the 2006 NAIC Model Act and Law.
-The requirement for intermediary training requires 4 hours of initial training and 3 hours of ongoing training every 3 years thereafter.
-Iowa has not implemented the Partnership Program in accordance with the DRA as yet.
+The requirement for intermediary training requires 4 hours of initial training and 3 hour on-going training every 3 years thereafter. lowa has not implemented the Partnership Program in accordance with the DRA as yet.

-Michigan: Michigan adopted the 2006 version of the NAIC Model Act and Law in June 2007.
+Michigan: Michigan adopted the 200 version of the NAIC Model Act and Law in June 2007.
 Michigan regulates long-term care insurance by statute and as such did not adopt exact language as the NAIC Model but did incorporate each area covered by the Model.
 Michigan did enact authorizing legislation to implement the Partnership Program in 2007 and filed its State Partnership Application retroactive to October, 2007.
 Michigan has not implemented the intermediary training for all intermediaries and is currently formalizing the process.

 Minnesota: Minnesota adopted the 2000 NAIC Model Act and Law in January 2002, without substantial deviation.
 The DRA, Partnership Program became effective July 1, 2006.
-However there have been delays and Minnesota's program was not operational until October 2007.
-Minnesota adopted the intermediary training and additionally requires non-resident intermediaries demonstrate knowledge of unique aspects of the Minnesota medical assistance program.
+However there has been delays it was not operational until October 2007.
+Minnesota adopted the intermediary training and additionally requires non-resident intermediaries demonstrate knowledge of unique aspects of the Minnesota medial assistance program.